DeluxeOwl/chronicle/README.md

    * Most common - projections lag slightly behind the event stream.
    * ⚠️ In `chronicle`:
      * This happens if you're using the outbox pattern or have any kind of pub/sub mechanism in your code
+     * Or handled by `event.AsyncProjection`

 2. **Strongly consistent projections (also called synchronous projections)**
    * Rare in event sourcing, but sometimes required for critical counters or invariants.
+Works really well if the backing store is SQL or KV.
    * ⚠️ In `chronicle`:
      * This is done when the backing store is an `event.TransactionalLog` at it exposes the transaction AND you want to store your projections in the same store
+     * Use an `event.SyncProjection`
      * This is a reasonable and not expensive approach if you're using an SQL store (such as postgres)
      * It also makes the system easier to work with